Canon 1300D vs 6D Mark II

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in March 2016 and June 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (6D Mark II) sensor.
+The 1300D has a resolution of 17.9 megapixels, whereas the 6D Mark II provides 26 MP.

 An illustration of the physical size and weight of the Canon 1300D and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably larger (23 percent) than the Canon 1300D.
 Moreover, the 6D Mark II is substantially heavier (58 percent) than the 1300D.
 It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1300D).
 You can compare the optics available in the Canon EF Lens Catalog.